bitdegree/challenge-fullstack/README.md

 ### About codebase

 I did my best to make code maintainable by separating concerns.
 Controllers are about 2 lines long.
 Also, in order to make code readable I used PSR-12 coding standart.
-I made my code robust by validating data using FormRequests, handing common errors and using modular approach while making style.
+I tried to made my code robust by validating data using FormRequests, handing common errors and using modular approach while making style.

-Also the comment-box component is reusable, but only if 4 http endpoints are configured correctly (2 for comments, 2 for replies)

 ### In addition